prateekkalra/prism-algolia/README.md

 ### How It Works

-1. **File Upload**: Users drag-and-drop files into the interface
+1. **Upload Your Files**: Drag-and-drop your personal files into the interface
-2. **AI Analysis**: Google Gemini 2.5 Pro analyzes the file content
+2. **AI Analysis**: Google Gemini 2.5 Pro analyzes your file content
-3. **Algolia Storage**: Analysis results are automatically saved using Algolia MCP's `saveObject` tool
+3. **Personal Knowledge Base**: Analysis results are automatically saved to your Algolia index using MCP
-4. **User Queries**: When users ask questions, the system:
+4. **Ask Questions**: When you ask questions about your content, the system:
-   - Extracts key terms from the query
+   - Extracts key terms from your query
-   - Uses Algolia MCP's `searchSingleIndex` tool to find relevant data
+   - Uses Algolia MCP's `searchSingleIndex` tool to find relevant content from your files
-   - Provides context to Moonshot AI for enhanced responses
+   - Provides context to Moonshot AI for personalized responses
-5. **Contextual Responses**: AI generates responses based on both the query and retrieved data
+5. **Contextual Answers**: AI generates responses based on your specific content and query

 ## 🚀 Quick Start